dude0413/memefirmbots/README.md

 **RMOfirmSOLO.py** - if you wanna automate only one of the bots

 **currentFirmStats.py** - gets the amount of memecoins each bot has and adds them together

+**sh files** - these are just be being lazy and being able to loop through each of the bots specifically.
+It got a little difficult with how the Reddit API works so restarting the script completely each time was a solution.